Pruntrut/WeatherApp/README.md

 # WeatherApp
-Simple Weather App that shows your current location and weather You can view the page at: https://pruntrut.github.io/WeatherApp/
+Simple Weather App that shows your current location and weather.

+You can view the page at: https://pruntrut.github.io/WeatherApp/